-If you are a nonresident alien who is required to file a federal Form 1040NR or Form 1040NR-EZ (with Missouri source income of $600 or more), you must file Form MO-1040A (Short Form) or MO-1040 (Long Form).
+If you are a nonresident alien who is required to file a federal Form 1040NR or Form 1040NR-EZ with Missouri source income of $600 or more, you must file one of the following forms.

-For income sourced from other states, students would need to contact the Department of Revenue for that state.
+For income received from other states, students should to contact the Department of Revenue for that state.